baddoo/piDMD/README.md

 2. identifies the linear operator that best represents the data.

 Previous works have sought linear operators that are low rank.
-While this approach has seen enormous success, it is well known that classical DMD models are highly sensitive to noise, overfit to data, and do not respect known physics.
+While this approach has seen enormous success, it is well known that classical DMD models are highly sensitive to noise, prone to overfitting, and do not respect known physical laws.
 Our recent paper [1] partially addresses these issues by incorporating prior known physics into the DMD procedure.
 Specifically, we rephrase the DMD optimization problem as